Ammophila arenaria

 AR.
 Kuusk, V., Tabaka, L. & Jankjavičene, R. 2003: Flora baltijskich respublik.
 Flora of the Baltic countries.
 3. – Tartu

 AS.
 Kurtto, A., Lampinen, R., Piirainen, M. & Uotila, P. 2019: Checklist of the vascular plants of Finland.
-Suomen putkilokasvien luettelo. – Helsinki: Finnish Museum of Natural History LUOMUS (as Calamagrostis arenaria)
+Suomen putkilokasvien luettelo. – Helsinki: Finnish Museum of Natural History LUOMUS (as Calamagrostis arenaria (L.) Roth)